Check dimensions carefully while building. I-beam rafter size used in model is 11 7/8" x 1 3/4". Actual dimensions may be different.

 Use Brick Moulding around upper front window to maximize distance between window trim and roofing.

 Minimize cuts into existing back roof.
 Make pedestals.
 Use 9.5" long, triple 2x4s to make short adapter posts between existing top plate and back wall.
-Counter-bore hole in middle section 1" deep and leave 8 5/8" so a 12" framing screw can be used to attach it to existing double plate.
+Counter-bore hole in middle section so a 12" framing screw can be used to attach it to existing double plate.

 Working length of screw is 12".
 Need 3.1875" engagement (measured basement double plate).
 So, 12 - 3.1875 - .25" protrusion = 8.5625.
 Root diameter of screw is 3/16".

 Pre-drill pilot hole through post center, then locate post next to existing ceiling joist on plate.
-Drill 5/32" pilot hole in plate.
-If long 5/32" drill not available, use long 1/8" drill to locate pilot hole in plate, then ream pilot hole with shorter 5/32" drill.
-Screws work best with 5/32" pilot hole.
+Drill 5/32" location hole in plate.
+If long 5/32" drill not available, use long 1/8" drill to locate screw hole in plate.
+Screws work well with a 5/32" pilot hole.

 Seal back roof joints with plywood, shingles, and roof cement.
 Use house wrap to make seals around posts.
 Cut slot in existing front peak for new wall.
 Seal slot with blue tarp or house wrap stapled to front and back of new wall sheathing and use nailing strips to hold tarp to roof.